Azure-Samples/AzureSqlGettingStartedSamples/go/Readme.md

 # Developing applications with Go and Azure SQL

-This repository contains a tutorial that will guide you through the creation of a simple solution using [GO](https://golang.org/) to take advantage of Azure SQL.
-Azure SQL as many features for developers and learning how to take advantage of it will help you to create secure, scalable and performant modern applications.
-To learn more about several of the features that Azure SQL provides to developers, read here: [10 reasons to use Azure SQL in your next project](https://devblogs.microsoft.com/azure-sql/10-reasons-to-use-azure-sql-in-your-next-project/).

-With the proposed tutorial you will learn how to create a database, use the most common packages to connect to it and, finally, you'll see how performance can be improved *a lot* by using Columnstore Indexes.
+In this tutorial you will learn how to create a database, use [GO](https://golang.org/) to connect to it and, finally, you'll see how performance can be improved *a lot* by using Columnstore Indexes.

-No matter which is the platform or the OS you are using, you can happily use Azure SQL.
+Regardless of platform or operating system, you can use Azure SQL.
 As you can see the tutorial is available to be used with:

 - [Windows](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/go/Windows_Setup.md)
 - [Red Hat Enterprise Linux](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/go/RHEL_Setup.md)